 I’m sharing that information in the hopes that you’ll share yourself with your students.
 Start small, and record your voice at first.
 You could also experiment with a quick video with your phone and make the video about 30 seconds.

 Don’t worry about fancy lighting or backgrounds.
 I brought out a light from our guest bedroom and recorded in my basement.
 I sit in front of a tan wall.
 A plastic container props up my computer.

 Finally, I started reading First Chapter Friday books to my students.
 I recorded myself with my phone.
 Again, I found this process painful at first, but after watching a few recordings, I realized that I am (of course) reading most of the time.

 Overall, distance learning probably will require a few videos to help your students.
 Some teachers took to this process easily, but if you are not such a teacher, I understand the fear and overwhelm.
 Start with small clips and your voice, and hopefully you can move to larger videos.

 Even when this 2020 distance learning experience ends, I foresee schools using some sort of digital learning for a variety of students.
 Students who typically dislike a standard school schedule (perhaps students with anxiety or sleep disorders) will thrive in a digital environment.
 It seems schools could arrange some sort of a hybrid situation where students can attend classes on a rotating basis, hopefully with smaller class sizes.
 Some interaction and student-teacher relationships might change, but more students might succeed too.
 Setting up the digital classroom is now part of our teaching profession, and I’m excited to try it.

 Melissa from Reading and Writing Haven organizes online learning in a different manner.

 Would you like more ideas about how to set up distance learning?
 About digital classroom design?
-Join ELA Today, our Facebook group where important conversations happen.
+Using Google Classroom for distance learning?
+Join ELA Today, our Facebook group where important conversations about the digital classroom and more happen.